Verified CPA and accounting contact data

 Every firm on the map

-Start from all 242,308 US firms and 28,566 in Canada, not a scraped slice of the ones with websites.
+Start from the full population of US CPA and accounting firms, plus 28,566 in Canada, not a scraped slice of the ones with websites.

 The partner, not the front desk